kkenny/thelinuxpro/_posts/2019-02-27-working-with-git.md

 title:  "Working with git"
 date:   2019-02-27 11:35:00 -0500
 tags: [git, repo, repository, source, code]
 excerpt: "Git is a free and open source version control system that is distributed.
-Let's dive into the usage and fundamentals needed to get started with versioning your codebase."
+Let's dive into the usage and fundamentals needed to get started with versioning your code base."
 categories: git
 ---